cowprotocol/composable-cow/README.md

 `ComposableCowPoller` enables an EOA to create a ComposableCoW conditional order, such as a TWAP, without moving the full sell amount into the order's smart account up front.
 The permissionless `pollFunds` function is normally called from a settlement pre-hook.
 It requires a registered schedule, checks that the same conditional-order parameters are currently authorized in `ComposableCoW.singleOrders`, then calls the handler with the stored `staticInput` and empty `offchainInput`.

 The handler chooses the sell token, amount, and trading window; the Poller does not validate them.
 It transfers the returned amount from the funder to the owner and records funding per `(schedule ID, order digest)`.
 Each pair can be funded once, but a new digest or different schedule ID can pull again.
+Anyone can trigger funding without settling the order, leaving the tokens in the owner's account.

 The funder can register or revoke a funding schedule directly.
 To avoid a separate transaction, the funder can instead sign an EIP-712 authorization that a relayer submits on-chain.
 The Poller validates EOA signatures directly and uses ERC-1271 when the funder is a contract.
 Signed actions include a deadline and the current authorization epoch.
 Revocation derives the schedule ID from its funder, handler, owner, and salt, so it works before or after registration without allowing one funder to cancel another's schedule.
 It advances the authorization epoch, invalidating pending signatures from prior epochs while allowing the same schedule ID to be reused.